 Hooks

 Hooks allow you to extend Claude Code with custom scripts that run at specific points in the workflow.
-ClaudeKit Engineer (v2.12.0) includes pre-built hooks for session management, subagent coordination, file access control, developer rule enforcement, and notifications.
+ClaudeKit Engineer includes pre-built hooks for file access control, naming guidance, simplification gates, statusline rendering, optional session context, and notifications.

 Overview